Trendyol/otel-kafka-konsumer/README.md

 # Otel Kafka Konsumer

 This library enables distributed tracing on the [segmentio/kafka-go](https://github.com/segmentio/kafka-go) library and is used on [kafka-konsumer](https://github.com/Trendyol/kafka-konsumer).
+You can use it without integration kafka-konsumer.

 Please refer to [example](example) to learn how to use it.
 You can also look at [the open-telemetry go documentation](https://opentelemetry.io/docs/instrumentation/go/getting-started/)